 The Jeweler

+Program One Liner: A young woman becomes an apprentice to a Hoodoo practitioner, and uncovers secrets that were meant to stay buried.

-Summary of the show: The show The Jeweler is a TV drama series set in the 80’s that will focus on hoodoo.
-It revolves around the world of the Jeweler, who owns a Jewelry store in a small town in Georgia, that he uses to practice hoodoo out of.
+Summary of the show: The show The Jeweler is a TV drama series set in the 1980s that will focus on hoodoo.
+It revolves around the world of The Jeweler, who owns a jewelry store in a small town in Georgia that he uses to practice hoodoo out of.

-Hoodoo also known as rootwork or conjure, was brought to the Americas by African slaves.
+Hoodoo, also known as Rootwork or Conjure, was brought to the Americas by African slaves.
 Due to its origins, Hoodoo was first a tradition of protection and practicality.
-Since hoodoo is looked down upon by the general public, he poses as a Christian man and many of his spells and custom jewelry creations are named after saints.
+Since hoodoo is looked down upon by the general public, The Jeweler poses as a Christian man and many of his spells and custom jewelry creations are named after saints.
 His Hoodoo customers are select people who know about his practices and he gains new customers through word of mouth and referrals.
 His life crosses paths with Isabelle, a 23-year-old woman who is new to the town.
 Isabelle moved to Georgia to live with her Aunt in their family’s isolated plantation house, after leaving an abusive relationship with her ex-boyfriend in Pennsylvania.
 Isabelle’s curiosity leads her to his shop, and she eventually becomes his apprentice in hoodoo, leading her into a world she can never come back from, and experiences that will shake her to the core.
 Isabelle does her best to hide her interests from her nosy aunt, but the weight of leading a double life begins to catch up to her, exposing not only her secrets, but the dark past of the town.

-One Liner: Isabelle becomes apprentice to a Hoodoo practitioner, and uncovers secrets that were meant to stay buried.

 Main Characters:

 The Jeweler: A Caribbean voodoo priest in his late 30’s-early 40’s who owns a custom jewelry store in a small town in Georgia.
 His apprentice is Isabelle.
 He has sparse facial hair and a deep tan.
 He dresses neatly in freshly ironed trousers, sleek black shoes, and a button-down shirt.
 His hair is always gelled back.
 His style of dress, mannerisms, and shop are very reminiscent of the 1920’s but oddly never look out of place in the town.
 He is a man of few words, and even though he’s been in the town for as long as anyone can remember, no one knows his real name or much about him.
 His store draws visitors from all over the country by people seeking his spiritual help and connections to the saints.
-He poses as a Christian man to prevent drawing attention to his rituals and practices
+He poses as a Christian man to prevent drawing attention to his rituals and practices.
+[Were his ancestors slaves?
+If they were, you should mention that here.]

 Isabelle: A smart and feisty 23 year old woman from Philadelphia.
 To escape the drama in PA and her abusive ex she decides to move in with her aunt, Genna, in Georgia.
-Getting used to her new country surroundings, Isabelle quickly notices the town harbor’s many secrets and a turbulent past as a former slave town in the 1800’s.
-She becomes a hoodoo apprentice to the Jeweler, not realizing the weight of the role she is taking on and that there is no turning back.
+Getting used to her new country surroundings, Isabelle quickly notices the town harbors [Watch out for apostrophe errors.
+Apostrophes and not used for plurals.
+They are used for possessives and contractions. http://theoatmeal.com/comics/apostrophe] many secrets and a turbulent past as a former slave town in the 1800’s.
+She becomes a hoodoo apprentice to The Jeweler, not realizing the weight of the role she is taking on and that there is no turning back.
 She tries to keep it a secret from aunt Genna but has trouble doing so.
-After being introduced into the world of spirits, she learns that not all saints are created equal, and their demands from her continue to grow.
+After being introduced into the world of spirits, she learns that not all saints are created equal, [and their demands from her continue to grow.] [?]
+[Were her ancestors slave owners?
+Then that should be mentioned here.]